 The Department of Finance has $5,000 total to give in scholarships to self-sponsored students.
 The scholarship money can be awarded to a minimum of 2 students, at $2,500 each, or it can be divided among a number of students.
 The Department of Finance will distribute scholarships based on the recommendation of KAIST.

 Students who extend their stays in order to work on their thesis will be charged an additional fee per semester.
 The university fee table for Summer and Autumn Semester 2016 has not been released, and tuition will be based on the university fee table for graduate students.

 Arrival in the United States

-It is recommended that each student arrives in the U.S. with at least $150 in American currency and/or a major credit card to cover their initial expenses, including transportation from the Columbus airport to their hotel or local residence.
-Please contact the program administrator if you need assistance with airport pick up.
+It is recommended that each student arrives in the U.S. with at least $150 in American currency and/or a major credit card to cover their initial expenses, including transportation from the Columbus airport to their hotel or local residence. .

 We will provide the required paperwork so students can apply for F-1 visas for the period of their studies at Ohio State.
 Students must provide photocopies of the photo and information page of their passport prior to arriving in the U.S., and present their original passport and visa to KAIST program administration once they arrive in the U.S. More detailed information about visas can be found at Office of International Affairs.

 Every student participating in the KAIST program at Fisher must have a health insurance plan that meets the minimum requirements in place for students holding F-1 visas.
 As official Ohio State students, participants in the program must hold Student Health Insurance.
 F-1 Students are required to have health insurance to study at Ohio State.
 You will be required to purchase health insurance for all F-2 dependents (spouse / eligible children).